-I then went down as a Lorne Scots [Peel, Dalton and Halton Regiment] with the Fourth [Canadian Infantry] Division, which was then the Fourth [Canadian] Infantry Division at Debert [Nova Scotia], and I had the defence and employment platoon for the Division Headquarters.
-And in addition, because the officers were under training, I also had the defence platoons for the three infantry brigades of the Fourth Division.
-Then came the great day, in the beginning of ’41 when the division became armoured.
-And I met up for the first time with General Worthington [Major-General Frederic Frank Worthington, considered the father of Royal Canadian Armoured Corps] who asked me if I wanted to be a reinforcement officer back in Camp Borden [Ontario] or did I want to transfer to the Armoured Corps?
+I then went down as a Lorne Scots** with the 4th [Canadian Infantry] Division, which was then the 4th Infantry Division at Debert [Nova Scotia], and I had the defence and employment platoon for the division headquarters.
+And, in addition, because the officers were under training, I also had the defence platoons for the three infantry brigades of the 4th Division.
+Then came the great day, in the beginning of 1941 when the division became armoured.
+And I met up for the first time with General Worthington*** who asked me if I wanted to be a reinforcement officer back in Camp Borden [Ontario] or did I want to transfer to the Armoured Corps?
 And those who know General Worthington know that you don’t waste a chance to go active with him.
 And that’s what I did.
 So I came up to Camp Borden briefly to qualify as an Armoured Corps officer and then back up to divisional training at Debert until we went overseas in August of 1941.

 Right at the end of the year, my past caught up with me.
-A gentleman by the name of lieutenant, the then Lieutenant Colonel, Reg Sawyer at Canadian military headquarters went through files to try and find some people who were educated in chemistry.
-And having found me, I was plucked out from 1 [Canadian] Corps and put on the strength of [1 Canadian] Army Headquarters at Leatherhead, [England].
-But I was really sent down to Salisbury area to the British Chemical Warfare Establishment, Porton Down [England], and learned how to, theoretically at least, be a technical officer of chemical warfare.
-That lasted about six weeks and then I went back to army headquarters, arriving just in time for the notorious exercise Spartan [March 1943, a large-scale General Headquarters exercise, goals were to breakout of an established beachhead and make the transition to traditional warfare, because of shortcomings that arose three Canadian generals lost their commands] when I reverted to becoming a motor contact officer or a liaison officer because there was no chemical warfare work to do.
-And then we started in -- my first experience with smoke screens [which] was an attempt made by Reg Sawyer to do a smoke screening exercise in the northern Kent area around Edenbridge [England] to cover a theoretical river crossing.
+A gentleman by the name of Lieutenant – the then Lieutenant-Colonel Reg Sawyer at Canadian Military Headquarters went through files to try and find some people who were educated in chemistry.
+And having found me, I was plucked out from I [Canadian] Corps and put on the strength of [First Canadian] Army Headquarters at Leatherhead [England].
+But I was really sent down to Salisbury area to the British Chemical Warfare Establishment, Porton Down, and learned how to, theoretically at least, be a technical officer of chemical warfare.
+That lasted about six weeks and then I went back to army headquarters, arriving just in time for the notorious Exercise SPARTAN,^ when I reverted to becoming a motor contact officer or a liaison officer because there was no chemical warfare work to do.
+And then we started in – my first experience with smoke screens was an attempt made by Reg Sawyer to do a smokescreening exercise in the northern Kent area around Edenbridge [England] to cover a theoretical river crossing.
 We learned a great deal even though the actual exercise was a disaster.

-Well, it was such a surprise to me.
+Well, it was such a surprise to me [winning the Military Cross].
 I don’t think it was any one particular action.
 I think I just did what I was supposed to be doing.
-Making sure the smoke screen was produced when it was wanted and where it was wanted.
+Making sure the smokescreen was produced when it was wanted and where it was wanted.
 And very often that was done under fire.
 It came under fire more in the various canal crossings after we had crossed the Rhine [River, Germany].

 Interview with James C. Bond CWM Oral History Project